Table of Contents

-In recent years, the use of sensors has experienced a significant growth due to the potential cost and time savings that real-time data provide.
-Many leading companies have started to replace or complement their usual methods, such as break tests or drilled cores, with sensors that are able to calculate concrete maturity and strength almost instantly.
+In recent years, the use of sensors has experienced significant growth due to the potential cost and time savings that real-time data provide.
+Many leading companies have replaced or complemented their usual methods, such as break tests or drilled cores, with sensors that can instantly calculate concrete maturity and strength.

 What is Concrete Maturity and the Maturity Method?